Aidar5/nattoeng/docs/source/book/25_oop_inheritance/inheritance.rst

 * supplement method
 * add your methods

-In CiscoSSH class you have to create the __init__ method and add parameters to it:
+In CiscoSSH class you have to create __init__ method and add parameters to it:

 * enable_password - enable password
 * disable_paging - is responsible for paging turning on/off